 This practice allows people to manage temporary financial difficulties without immediately defaulting on their loans.
 Lenders must approve requests for grace periods, which are typically shorter than moratoriums but serve as crucial breathing spaces for individuals facing sudden financial hurdles.

-Grace periods in loans, including banks and credit unions, reflect an understanding of borrowers' occasional need for flexibility in managing cash flows and commitments.
+Grace periods in loans, including banks and building societies, reflect an understanding of borrowers' occasional need for flexibility in managing cash flows and commitments.

 Differences Between Grace Period and Moratorium Period

-A grace period and a moratorium period serve as buffers for borrowers, but they operate differently.
+A grace period and a moratorium period serve as buffers for borrowers, but they operate differently under English law.
 A grace period is an interest-free time frame given by lenders after a payment's due date, allowing payments to be made without penalties.

 It usually follows the credit card billing cycle, providing relief for shorter terms.
 On the other hand, a moratorium period represents a pause in loan repayments agreed upon with the lender during financial hardships.